How To Use And Configure WordPress Widgets – Part 4

 Enter the following information into the widget settings:

-2. Feed Title: If you would like to add a title to your widget, enter it here.
+2. Feed Title: If you would like to add an optional widget feed, type it into this field.

-3. Items to display: Select the number of feed items to display in your sidebar from the drop-down menu.
+3. Items to display: Select how many items you want to display on the sidebar section from this drop-down menu.

-5. Display item author: Check this box if you would like to display the RSS feed item author.
+5. Display item author: Tick this box if you would like to display the RSS feed item author.

-6. Display item date: Check this box if you want to show the RSS feed item date.
+6. Display item date: Tick this box if you want to display the RSS feed item date.

 WordPress RSS Widget settings